aaronsherwood/introduction_interactive_media/lectureNotes.md

 - Since you have so few analog input pins, when you decide which pins to use for which device, reserve the analog input pins for analog input devices as much as possible
+- Will get 10 bits from analogRead: 0-1023

 Do you see a similarity between this circuit and something we learned earlier?